hadesbaker/StakingDapp/README.md

 ### Usage

 Log into [RemixIDE](https://remix.ethereum.org) and deploy the Staking.sol contract.
 Copy the ABI and contract address and replace the values within frontend/contracts/index.js.

+In the backend folder, create a file called .env.
+Within the .env file, add a MORALIS_KEY variable with the moralis api key you can get from [here](https://admin.moralis.io/login).

+i.e. MORALIS_KEY=dwindwdiwndiwniwndiwdinwdinwdidindiwn

 In a seperate terminal window, run the backend node server: